JetBrains/teamcity-documentation/topics/team-foundation-server.md

 ## Cross-Platform TFS Integration

 TeamCity features the  [cross-platform TFS integration](https://blog.jetbrains.com/teamcity/2015/12/teamcity-cross-platform-tfs-support/), which works on Linux, macOS, and Windows platforms.
-Without installing additional software, TeamCity servers and build agents can interact with Team Foundation Servers 2010 \- 2018 and Visual Studio Team Services.
+Without installing additional software, TeamCity servers and build agents can interact with Team Foundation Servers 2012 or later, and Azure DevOps Services.

 The built\-in TFS plugin can work in two modes: the default and cross\-platform.
 The working mode is based on the availability of Team Explorer (default mode): if it is not present, the plugin falls back from the default to cross\-platform mode.